Dambulla Nuwaragala Kanda Maligathenna Ruins (නුවරගල කන්ද මාලිගාතැන්න නටබුණ්)

 E : Terrace on the Naked Rock

 On the slope of the open rock belt, a row of stones extends from northeast to southwest in the shape of a retaining wall.
 At the end of the stone row, shallow holes of about 3 cm, which were dug directly in the ground, were dug 2 x 2 vertically and horizontally at intervals of 50 cm.
 A large number of stone fragments were piled up in one place above the stone row.
-It’s unclear if what would have been here before destruction.
+It’s unclear what would have been here before the destruction.

 F : Stone Pillars

 Natural stones are lined up in a row to divide the outer shell of 8 x 8 m, and 16 stone pillars stand inside in the form of 4 x 4 in an orderly manner.
-The distance between each stone pillar was about 2.5 m, and the largest stone pillar was 175 cm high and 37 x 21 cm in cross section.
+The distance between each stone pillar was about 2.5 m, and the largest stone pillar was 175 cm high and 37 x 21 cm in cross-section.
 The shape is reminiscent of the remains of Uposatha, but it cannot be confirmed.
 In addition, pottery pieces and iron ore with linear patterns were scattered inside and outside the site.

 Ruins of Nuwalagalkanda (Padhanagala) in the Jungles of Dambulla - දඹුල්ල නුවරගල්කන්ද පධනාගල නටබුන්